Versatile Video Coding: Concept

 In October 2015, the MPEG and VCEG formed the Joint Video Exploration Team (JVET) to evaluate available compression technologies and study the requirements for a next-generation video compression standard.
-The new standard has about 50% better compression rate for the same perceptual quality, with support for lossless and subjectively lossless compression.
+The new standard has about 50% better compression rate for the same perceptual quality compared to HEVC, with support for lossless and lossy compression.
 It supports resolutions ranging from very low resolution up to 4K and 16K as well as 360° videos.
-VVC supports YCbCr 4:4:4, 4:2:2 and 4:2:0 with 8–10 bits per component, BT.2100 wide color gamut and high dynamic range (HDR) of more than 16 stops (with peak brightness of 1000, 4000 and 10000 nits), auxiliary channels (for depth, transparency, etc.), variable and fractional frame rates from 0 to 120 Hz and higher, scalable video coding for temporal (frame rate), spatial (resolution), SNR, color gamut and dynamic range differences, stereo/multiview coding, panoramic formats, and still-picture coding.
+VVC supports YCbCr 4:4:4, 4:2:2 and 4:2:0 with 8–10 bits per component, BT.2100 wide color gamut and high dynamic range (HDR) of more than 16 stops (with peak brightness of 1,000, 4,000 and 10,000 nits), auxiliary channels (for depth, transparency, etc.), variable and fractional frame rates from 0 to 120 Hz and higher, scalable video coding for temporal (frame rate), spatial (resolution), SNR, color gamut and dynamic range differences, stereo/multiview coding, panoramic formats, and still-picture coding.
 Work on high bit depth support (12 to 16 bits per component) started in October 2020 and was included in the second edition published in 2022.
 Encoding complexity of several times (up to ten times) that of HEVC is expected, depending on the quality of the encoding algorithm (which is outside the scope of the standard).
 The decoding complexity is about twice that of HEVC.

 VVC development has been made using the VVC Test Model (VTM), a reference software codebase that was started with a minimal set of coding tools.
 Further coding tools have been added after being tested in Core Experiments (CEs).
 Its predecessor was the Joint Exploration Model (JEM), an experimental software codebase that was based on the reference software used for HEVC.

+Like its predecessor, VVC uses motion-compensated DCT video coding.
+While HEVC supports integer discrete cosine transform (DCT) square block sizes between 4×4 and 32×32, VVC adds support for non-square DCT rectangular block sizes.
+VVC also introduces several intra-frame prediction modes based on these rectangular DCT blocks to provide improved motion compensation prediction.